The Year of Magical Thinking: Structure and themes

 The book recounts Didion's experiences of grief after Dunne's 2003 death.
-Days before his death, their daughter Quintana Roo Dunne Michael was hospitalized in New York with pneumonia, which developed into septic shock; she was still unconscious when her father died.
+Days before his death, their daughter Quintana Roo Dunne was hospitalized in New York with pneumonia, which developed into septic shock; she was still unconscious when her father died.
 In 2004, Quintana was again hospitalized after she fell and hit her head disembarking from a plane at Los Angeles International Airport.
 After learning of her father's death, she returned to Malibu, her childhood home.

 The book follows Didion's reliving and reanalysis of her husband's death throughout the following year, in addition to caring for Quintana.
 With each event replay, the focus on specific emotional and physical aspects of the experience shifts.
 Didion also incorporates medical and psychological research on grief and illness into the book.

 The title of the book refers to magical thinking in the anthropological sense, thinking that if a person hopes for something enough or performs the correct actions, then an unavoidable event can be averted.
 Didion reports many instances of her magical thinking, particularly the story in which she cannot give away Dunne's shoes, as he would need them when he returned.
 The experience of insanity or derangement that is part of grief is a major theme about which Didion was unable to find a great deal of existing literature.

 Didion applies the reportorial detachment for which she is known to her own experience of grieving; there are few expressions of raw emotion.
 Through observation and analysis of changes in her behavior and abilities, she indirectly expresses the toll her grief is taking.
 She is haunted by questions about the medical details of her husband's death, the possibility that he sensed it in advance, and how she might have made his remaining time more meaningful.
 Fleeting memories of events and persistent snippets of past conversations with John take on a new significance.
 Her daughter's continuing health problems and hospitalizations further compound and interrupt the natural course of grief.